kai-vu/site/theses/index.md

 - **Orange3 Argument Mining Widget Based on a Formalism of Argumentation** (MSc, Atefeh): This project aims to bridge the gap between argumentation theory and data analysis and visualization by developing an argument mining widget for Orange3, an open-source data mining and machine learning software. <a href="AK_argOrg">Here</a> are more details.

 Rule mining, similarly to information extraction, aims at finding structures.
 In this case, we want to learn rules that describe the data best to help us understand it better.
 There are multiple projects that involve rule mining:
-- **Rule Mining on Hypergraphs to Forecast Recipe Popularity**: The goal of this project is to use a temporal knowledge graph and some auxilary data to run temporal rule mining algorithms to predict future purchases at restaurants. <a href="LS_tempfor">Here</a> are more details.
 - **Community Detection from a Species Interaction Network**: The goal of this project is to extract interesting communities in species interaction networks and or detect interesting logic rules that relate to these communities.
 More details are given <a href="LS_comdet">here</a>